kakuffo/Cucumber-Gradle/README.md

-You have joined a team commissioned by Whiteley's Zoo to create their new website.
-Building and improving on the source code provided, we'd like you to showcase an initial release developed to meet the following requirements:

 Test Instructions:

 Access the test click on the dropbox link provided.
 Download the zip file which contains a java project folder that